boltex/leointeg/README.md

 - A treeview of an actual outline of a Leo file.
 Can be integrated below the explorer view, or standalone in its own panel.

-- An editor on the right side, acting as the body pane.
+- Editors on the right side, acting as the body pane(s).

 ![Preview](resources/screenshot-explorer.png)